json-schema-org/website/pages/learn/glossary.md

 ### implementation

-Historically, the word "implementation" has been used to describe both specifically validators/annotators (interpreted as strictly operating as the spec describes) and also various other kinds of JSON Schema tooling.
+Historically, the word "implementation" has been used to describe both specifically validators/annotators (the scope of the spec) and also various other kinds of JSON Schema tooling.
 However, due to this ambiguity, we have decided that the preferred conversational term should be ["tooling"](#tooling).

 ### instance